rytsikau/ee.Yrewind/README.md

 2. Open *run.bat* in a text editor and paste the URLs of required streams instead of existing samples
 3. Save *run.bat* and run it
 * Some [examples](#examples)
+* Since 2022, YouTube throttle third party downloaders.
+So, for faster operation, use the `-b` parameter pointing to the LEGACY browser.
+For example, Chrome with version 110 and [below](https://portableapps.com/downloading/?a=GoogleChromePortableLegacyWin7) works well

 <br>